openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### Error Handling

-If the OP encounters an error, or the End-User does not consent to the whole transaction, standard OpenID Connect authentication error response logic applies, as defined in Section 3.1.2.6 of [@!OpenID].
+If the OP encounters an error, standard OpenID Connect authentication error response logic applies, as defined in Section 3.1.2.6 of [@!OpenID].

 ## Requesting sets of Claims by scope {#req_scope}